vippsas/vipps-developers/settlements/sftp-report-service/README.md

 A merchant can give a partner, like an accounting partner or your ERP partner, access to the SFTP service, so the settlement reports can be automatically imported.

+Partners may provide their merchants with a public SSH key that the merchants can use to give the partner access their settlements.

+A merchant may have multiple MSNs, and give several partners access to one or more of them independently.

 This is the recommended way: